NKkrisz/Steam-Deck-Guide/FAQ/FAQ.md

 # Frequently Asked Questions (FAQ)
 Answers for Frequently Asked Questions related to the Steam Deck.

-**We don't know when Steam Deck sales, re-stocks or the Steam Deck 2 will happen.**
+**We don't know when (refurbished) Steam Deck (Dock) sales, re-stocks happen.**

+**Steam Deck 2 is being worked on but isn't coming until a ["generational leap in compute without sacrificing battery life"](https://www.reviews.org/au/games/valve-steam-deck-australia-interview/), there isn't an official time estimate for release.**

 ## [READ THESE FIRST: Official Resources made by Valve / Steam](./Markdown/Official_Resources.md)
 - Links to various pages regarding the Steam Deck or Steam in general